kai-nehler/mantar/README.md

 are supported:

 - `"two-step-em"`: Applies a standard **Expectation-Maximization (EM)** algorithm to estimate the covariance matrix.
+This method is the default as it is computationally efficient.
+However, it only performs well when the sample size is large relative to the amount of edges in the network and the proportion of missingness.
 - `"stacked-mi"`: Applies **multiple imputation** to create several completed datasets, which are then stacked into a single dataset.
 A correlation matrix is computed from this stacked data.